apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Former President Jimmy Carter rides through Georgia peanut fest**
+**Rep. Andy Kim announces bid to unseat Sen. Menendez after bribery charges**

-You can read more about it [here](https://www.reuters.com/world/us/former-president-jimmy-carter-rides-through-georgia-peanut-fest-2023-09-23/).
+You can read more about it [here](https://www.axios.com/2023/09/23/rep-andy-kim-to-challenge-sen-menendez-in-2024-after-bribery-charges).

 ## Requirements
 - Python 3.8